Member Organizations

 Quality Assurance

-In 2015, the Nepal Chartered Accountants Act 1997 was amended to mandate the establishment of an independent Quality Assurance Board (QAB) that would be responsible for supervising and carrying out quality assurance (QA) reviews in the jurisdiction.
+Under the Nepal Chartered Accountants Act 1997, the Quality Assurance Board (QAB) is responsible for supervising and carrying out quality assurance (QA) reviews in the jurisdiction.
+The QA system is operated within the regulatory framework of the Institute of Chartered Accountants of Nepal (ICAN).

 Current Status: Partially Adopted